thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 What's interesting about this dataset is its simplicity; there's very little unstructured data accompanying the text, other than author.
 As a result, all the EDAs focused solely on different approaches to parsing and analyzing language.

 <small><em>
-The EDAs I chose for analysis were <a href="https://www.kaggle.com/arthurtok/spooky-nlp-and-topic-modelling-tutorial">Spooky NLP and Topic Modelling Tutorial</a> by Anisotropic, <a href="https://www.kaggle.com/ambarish/tutorial-detailed-spooky-fun-eda-and-modelling">Tutorial Detailed Spooky Fun EDA and Modelling</a> by Bukun<a href="https://www.kaggle.com/headsortails/treemap-house-of-horror-spooky-eda-lda-features">Treemap House of Horror Spooky EDA LDA Features</a> by Heads or Tails.
+The EDAs I chose for analysis were <a href="https://www.kaggle.com/arthurtok/spooky-nlp-and-topic-modelling-tutorial">Spooky NLP and Topic Modelling Tutorial</a> by <span class="name">Anisotropic</span>, <a href="https://www.kaggle.com/ambarish/tutorial-detailed-spooky-fun-eda-and-modelling">Tutorial Detailed Spooky Fun EDA and Modelling</a> by <span class="name">Bukun</span><a href="https://www.kaggle.com/headsortails/treemap-house-of-horror-spooky-eda-lda-features">Treemap House of Horror Spooky EDA LDA Features</a> by <span class="name">Heads or Tails</span>.
 </em></small>

-Each author begins by examining the dataset, picking out a few rows, and plotting the number of stories per author.
-Bukun also looks at word lengths per author, while Anisotropic plots a bar graph of overall word counts:
+Each author begins by examining the dataset, picking out a few rows, and plotting the number of stories per author. <span class="name">Bukun</span> also looks at word lengths per author, while <span class="name">Anisotropic</span> plots a bar graph of overall word counts:

 ![Anisotropic plots a graph of overall word frequency](images/arthurtok_word_freq.png)

 > Notice anything odd about the words that appear in this word frequency plot?
 Do these words actually tell us much about the themes and concepts that Mary Shelley wants to portray to the reader in her stories?
 These words are all so commonly occuring words which you could find just anywhere else.
 Not just in spooky stories and novels by our three authors but also in newspapers, kid book, religious texts - really almost every other english text.
-Therefore we must find some way to preprocess our dataset first to strip out all these commonly occurring words which do not bring much to the table. - Anisotropic
+Therefore we must find some way to preprocess our dataset first to strip out all these commonly occurring words which do not bring much to the table. - <span class="name">Anisotropic</span>

 Each author builds word clouds showing the most frequent words largest:

 ![Heads or Tails builds a word cloud of the 50 most common words](images/headsortails_wordcloud.png)
-<div class="caption">Heads or Tails builds a word cloud of the 50 most common words</div>
+<div class="caption"><span class="name">Heads or Tails</span> builds a word cloud of the 50 most common words</div>

-Heads or Tails also plots overall sentences, sentence, and word length per author, and discovers subtle but measurable differences between the authors.
+<span class="name">Heads or Tails</span> also plots overall sentences, sentence, and word length per author, and discovers subtle but measurable differences between the authors.

-Anisotropic and Bukun discuss tokenization, and removing stop words:
+<span class="name">Anisotropic</span> and <span class="name">Bukun</span> discuss tokenization, and removing stop words:

 > The work at this stage attempts to reduce as many different variations of similar words into a single term ( different branches all reduced to single word stem).
 Therefore if we have "running", "runs" and "run", you would really want these three distinct words to collapse into just the word "run".
-(However of course you lose granularity of the past, present or future tense). &mdash; Anisotropic
+(However of course you lose granularity of the past, present or future tense). &mdash; <span class="name">Anisotropic</span>

-After the tokenization, stop word removal and lemmatization, Anisotropic rebuilds the graph of top 50 words:
+After the tokenization, stop word removal and lemmatization, <span class="name">Anisotropic</span> rebuilds the graph of top 50 words:

 ![Anisotropic replots top 50 words after stop word removal](images/arthurtok_word_freq2.png)

-Bukun, meanwhile, plots his top 10 words overall and by author, finding a different set:
+<span class="name">Bukun</span>, meanwhile, plots his top 10 words overall and by author, finding a different set:

 ![Bukun's top ten words](images/bukun_top_ten_words.png)

-Heads or Tails does this as well, additionally looking at top words by author, after tokenization and stemming.
+<span class="name">Heads or Tails</span> does this as well, additionally looking at top words by author, after tokenization and stemming.

-Bukun and Heads or Tails both then use TF-IDF to to find the most "important" words for a particular author.
+<span class="name">Bukun</span> and <span class="name">Heads or Tails</span> both then use TF-IDF to to find the most "important" words for a particular author.

 ![Heads or Tails plots the most significant words by author in a bit of a different chart](images/headsortails_tfidf.png)
-<div class="caption">Heads or Tails plots the most significant words by author in a bit of a different chart</div>
+<div class="caption"><span class="name">Heads or Tails</span> plots the most significant words by author in a bit of a different chart</div>

-Bukun looks at top bigrams and trigrams (collections of two and three words, respectively).
+<span class="name">Bukun</span> looks at top bigrams and trigrams (collections of two and three words, respectively).

 ![Heads or Tails plots the word relationships for bigrams](images/headsortails_wordrelationship.png)
-<div class="caption">Heads or Tails plots the word relationships for bigrams</div>
+<div class="caption"><span class="name">Heads or Tails</span> plots the word relationships for bigrams</div>

-Both Bukun and Heads or Tails perform a sentiment analysis, and look at overall negativity per author.
+Both <span class="name">Bukun</span> and <span class="name">Heads or Tails</span> perform a sentiment analysis, and look at overall negativity per author.

-Bukun uses something called "NRC Sentiment lexicon" to examine the amount of "Fear", "Surprise", and "Joy" in each snippet of text, and visualizes the sentiment of various authors using word clouds, tables, bar charts.
+<span class="name">Bukun</span> uses something called "NRC Sentiment lexicon" to examine the amount of "Fear", "Surprise", and "Joy" in each snippet of text, and visualizes the sentiment of various authors using word clouds, tables, bar charts.

 ![Bukun plots a word cloud for words matching Joy](images/bukun_wordcloud_joy.png)
-<div class="caption">Bukun plots a word cloud for words matching Joy</div>
+<div class="caption"><span class="name">Bukun</span> plots a word cloud for words matching Joy</div>

 # Feature engineering

-Bukun suggests a number of possible features to add, including number of commas, semicolons, colons, blanks, words with capitals or beginning with capitals, and graphs each one.
+<span class="name">Bukun</span> suggests a number of possible features to add, including number of commas, semicolons, colons, blanks, words with capitals or beginning with capitals, and graphs each one.
 There do appear to be some correlations for some authors against some of these features.

-Heads or Tails notes that:
+<span class="name">Heads or Tails</span> notes that:

 > We have already noticed that our three authors can be identified by the names of their most prominent characters; with Mary Shelley writing about “Raymond” or Lovecraft about “Herbert West”.
 But what about names in general?
 Are some authors more likely to use names under certain circumstances?
 After sentence or character length this is one of our first feature-engineering ideas on our quest for knowledge

-From this insight, Heads or Tails relies on the `babynames` package, featuring a list of most popular names per a given year, to add an additional feature to the data.
+From this insight, <span class="name">Heads or Tails</span> relies on the `babynames` package, featuring a list of most popular names per a given year, to add an additional feature to the data.

-Bukun and Heads or Tails both look at the gender pronoun breakdown between authors, and Heads or Tails also looks at sentence topics, starting word per author, and last word per author, number of unique words, fraction of distinct words per sentence, dialogue markers and alliteration (which is a cool idea!)
+<span class="name">Bukun</span> and <span class="name">Heads or Tails</span> both look at the gender pronoun breakdown between authors, and <span class="name">Heads or Tails</span> also looks at sentence topics, starting word per author, and last word per author, number of unique words, fraction of distinct words per sentence, dialogue markers and alliteration (which is a cool idea!)

 ![heads or tails plots various measurements of alliteration by author](images/headsortails_alliteration.png)
 <div class="caption">heads or tails plots various measurements of alliteration by author</div>

-Heads or Tails ends his kernel with an alluvian plot showcasing feature interaction:
+<span class="name">Heads or Tails</span> ends his kernel with an alluvian plot showcasing feature interaction:

 ![Heads or Tails' alluvian plot showcasing feature interaction](images/headsortails_alluvian.png)
-<div class="caption">Heads or Tails' alluvian plot showcasing feature interaction</div>
+<div class="caption"><span class="name">Heads or Tails</span>' alluvian plot showcasing feature interaction</div>

 ## Takeaways